tom-berend/babylonjs-typescript-ES6-starter/README.md

 There are fabulous tools available for building and testing, but they don't play together well.
 Each one has little 'gotcha's.

-So I've created this quick-start repository for BabylonJS beginners, with some of the best tools available.
-And for myself, I know I will need another clean starter.

-Typescript.
-Jest for testing.
-Rollup for packaging.
-Utilities for Lint, Format, and Code Completion.
-And VSCODE.

 ### Switch to VSCODE